kojiromike/docker-magento/README.md

 ## How do we set it up?

-Docker has a nice tool for orchestrating multiple containers for dev environments called [fig](http://fig.sh/).
-I defined a fig file that builds and connects the aforementioned containers from its Dockerfile in each of the directories named after the service: _nginx_, _php_, _mysql_, _data_, _fs_.
-So just run `fig up`.
+Docker has a nice tool for orchestrating multiple containers for dev environments called [Compose](http://docs.docker.com/compose/).
+I defined a docker-compose file that builds and connects the aforementioned containers from its Dockerfile in each of the directories named after the service: _nginx_, _php_, _mysql_, _data_, _fs_.
+So just run `docker-compose up`.

 ## How should I access the web server?